The Dive Otter

 Rule of Thirds

-If there are overhead concerns or you need/want to ascend at a specific point (such as an anchor or downline) and in an emergency you can not surface directly...then this is generally the gas plan you want.
+If there are overhead concerns or you must ascend at a specific point (such as an anchor or downline) and in an emergency you can not surface directly...then this is generally the gas plan you want.
+Note, this should not usually be the case for recreational dives.
 You must not only have enough gas to ascend, you must also have enough gas to get your buddy back to the ascent point.

 Example using 0.75 RMV, a max depth of 70ft and everyone is using a single Aluminum 80 tank of air...

-Step 1: Determine Rock Bottom or Minimum Reserve Gas which is 24cft or 1000 PSI
+Step 1: Determine Minimum Reserve Gas which is 25cft or 1000 PSI

 Step 2: Subtract 1000 PSI from the working pressure of the AL80 tank (3000 PSI) we get 2000 PSI Total Usable Gas